Configure domains and certificates

 Create a new custom domain

-• Select the + Add button option in the custom domains table.
+• Select the + Add button in the certificates table.

 • Once the CSR is generated, download the .pem CSR file.
 This CSR is used in the next step to obtain a signed certificate from a certificate authority (CA).

-• The certificate must not be expiring within 30 days.
-If it is, renew the certificate before proceeding.
+• The certificate must not expire within 30 days.
+If it does, renew the certificate before proceeding.

 • The certificate must be encoded in PEM format.
 PEM is a Base64 encoded format that is widely used and compatible with most systems.